malaria-atlas-project/generic-mbg/README.rst

   At the prediction stage, ``postproc`` is the function that translates these Gaussian realizations to realizations of the target quantity.
 The most common ``postproc`` is simply ``invlogit``.
+The generic mbg package provides a multithreaded, shape-preserving invlogit function that should be used in place of PyMC's.

   If the module has any non-covariate columns, ``postproc`` must be a function that has one of two
   behaviors:

-  1. If called with a standard Gaussian realization as its lone argument, it should automatically apply default values for the non-covariate columns.
+  1. If called with a standard Gaussian realization as its lone positional argument, it should automatically apply default values for the non-covariate columns.

   2. If it is called with the non-covariate columns as keyword arguments, it should return a version of itself that is closed on these values as defaults.
 For example, for MBGWorld,